-An individual additionally has the option to report harassment, discrimination or retaliation to the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and HousingCivil Rights Department.
+An individual additionally has the option to report harassment, discrimination or retaliation to the U.S. Equal Employment Opportunity Commission (EEOC) or the California Civil Rights Department.
 These administrative agencies offer legal remedies and a complaint process.
 The nearest offices are listed on the Internet, in the government section of the telephone book or employees can check the posters that are located on County bulletin boards for office locations and telephone numbers.

-(Found at Appendix P-2) SUBJECT: POLICY AGAINST DISCRIMINATION, HARASSMENT AND RETALIATION
+SUBJECT: POLICY AGAINST DISCRIMINATION, HARASSMENT AND RETALIATION